Email FacebookTwitterMenu burgerClose thin

 Share

-Annuities can provide retirees with a guaranteed stream of income, but choosing the right type is key to making the most of these products.
-First, however, you must be familiar with the major features of each type of annuity so you can determine the best fit for your retirement planning.
+Annuities can provide retirees with a guaranteed stream of income, but choosing the right type is key to making the most of your investment.
+First, however, you must be familiar with the key features of each annuity type so you can determine the best fit for your retirement planning.
 It’s also essential to assess your financial needs in retirement so you know what to look for.
 Finally, it is critical to assess key factors, such as fees, liquidity needs and the annuity company’s financial stability.

 Partner with a financial advisor to compare annuity choices and begin planning for your retirement.